-Sustainable Alternative Energy Sources and the Future - June 2014

 Sustainable Alternative Energy Sources and the Future - June 2012

-Drs.
-Greg Mowry and John Wentz will travel to France and Italy in June 2012 students to study alternative energy in the areas of biofuels, wind, nuclear, hydrogen, and solar power generation.
+Dr. Greg Mowry and Dr. John Wentz traveled to France and Italy in June 2012 with students to study alternative energy in the areas of biofuels, wind, nuclear, hydrogen, and solar power generation.
 See Flyer for sign up dates and more details.

 Mathematics and Mechanics of Byzantine, Greek, Roman and Islamic Architectures J-Term 2012

-Dr. Mike Hennessey of Engineering and Dr. Cheri Shakiban of Mathematics lead a group of students to Greece, Turkey and Italy during January 2012.
+Dr. Mike Hennessey of Engineering and Dr. Cheri Shakiban of Mathematics led a group of students to Greece, Turkey and Italy during January 2012.
 See one students Blog.

 Mathematics and Architectures of Incas in Peru - J-Term 2010